 In his introduction, Robert N. Butler, M.D.
 President and CEO of “International Longevity Center – USA” made these observations:

-The longevity revolution is already happening in longevity science and medicine. biotechnology, genetics, medical science, nanotechnology and 3D Printing, and is going to result in a quantum leap in our lifespan; but equally important – how long we will stay healthy (i.e. our healthspan).
+The longevity revolution is already happening in biotechnology, medical science, nanotechnology, genetics, stem cell research and 3D Printing, and is going to result in a quantum leap in our lifespan; but equally important – how long we will stay healthy (i.e. our healthspan).

 To extend our lifespan without improving our healthspan would be pointless, maybe even cruel, and would place even greater pressure on the social security systems and national budgets in the majority of developed nations, at a time when the financial burden of an ever increasing population of people over 65 is already threatening to swamp them.

-I am so excited by all of the developments and breakthroughs happening at an ever increasing rate, that I decided to give you just a few of the many examples of what us already happening here:
+But I am so excited by all of these developments and breakthroughs that I decided to give you an overview here:

 Two articles explain how Silicon Valley heavyweights are investing literally billions of dollars in life extension technology initiatives.

 These are only a few of the steady and growing stream of breakthroughs being made by research teams around the world.
-I will publish regular updates of new announcements and developments that I believe you should be aware of as they are announced.
+I will be publishing regular updates of new announcements that I believe you should be aware of.

 Human Longevity – The Last 100 Years